USACE/water/models/provider.md

 - The `provider` _USACE St. Louis District_ provides _Corps Water Management System (CWMS) Timeseries_ data
 - The `provider` _US Geological Survey_ provides _USGS NWIS Instantaneous Values Timeseries_ data
 - The `provider` _USACE Omaha District_ provides _Corps Water Management System (CWMS) Location Levels_ data

 ##### Example Data

-todo

-## timeseries

-Summary metadata that applies to a collection of one or more `time`,`value` pairs.
-The `timeseries` entity does not actually contain the `time`,`value` pairs, only the name of the series and the latest time and value.

-> Note: Most information can be represented as timeseries.
-As such, this model supports storage of static data, with the flexibility to capture changes over time if necessary.

-##### Example Data